schroeder-g/schroeder-g/README.md

 ----

 OOP, MVC, JPG, IoT on my IDE.
-I am an opinionated full stack developer and fulltime believer in moonshots seeking to build distributed & disruptive solutions to tomorrows problems.
+I am an opinionated full stack developer and fulltime believer in moonshots seeking to build distributed & disruptive solutions for tomorrows problems.

 Outside my time in the developer's chair, I'm a passionate writer, frontiersman, board game villain, and player of racket sports.